catalystneuro/dandi-hugo-example/content/en/docs/04_user_guide/03_view.md

+---
-# Viewing Dandisets
+title: Viewing Dandisets
+weight: 3
+---

 ## Browse Dandisets

 When you go to the [DANDI Web application](https://dandiarchive.org/), you can click on `PUBLIC DANDISET` to access all Dandisets currently available in the archive, and you can sort them by name, identifier, size, or date of modification.

 <img